 ABOUT

 Cellist William Suh has been recognized for his engaging musicianship, dynamic tonal color and artistic sincerity in concerts throughout the United States, Asia, and Europe.
-The first prizewinner of the National Federation of Music Clubs Artists Competition, Suh has received first prizes from the Serge & Olga Koussevitzky Artist Awards, Hudson Valley Philharmonic String Competition, Music Teachers National Association String Competition and the concerto competitions of The Juilliard School, Aspen Music Festival and New England Conservatory.
-Suh also holds top awards from the New York International Artists Association and Hellam Young Artist competitions.
+A first prizewinner of the National Federation of Music Clubs Artists Competition, Suh has received first prizes from the Serge & Olga Koussevitzky Artist Awards; the Hudson Valley Philharmonic, Hennings-Fischer, and Music Teachers National Association competitions; and the concerto competitions of The Juilliard School, Aspen Music Festival, and New England Conservatory.
+Suh also holds top awards from the New York International Artists Association, Hellam and Naftzger Artist competitions.
 A recipient of the Aldo Parisot Prize and Broadus Erle Prize from the Yale School of Music and the Young Artist Award from the Jack Kent Cooke Foundation, Suh’s performances have been featured on WQXR, WMFT, and National Public Radio.

 Suh’s chamber music collaborations include concerts with distinguished artists such as Augustin Hadelich, Inon Barnatan, Melvin Chen, Phillip Ying, and the late Roger Tapping.
 Festival appearances include Norfolk, Kneisel Hall, the Fellowship Program of the Bowdoin International Music Festival, and the Perlman Music Program Chamber Music Workshop; he has also worked with members of the Cleveland, Emerson, Guarneri, Juilliard & Tokyo string quartets and the Weilerstein trio.
 Suh’s formative years of study were through the Perlman Music Program Summer Music School and its Suncoast Winter Residency, where he studied under Clara Kim, Zvi Plesser, and Astrid Schween.